Oracle® Database Gateway Installation and Configuration Guide 11g Release 2 (11.2) for Microsoft Windows Part Number E12061-06 |

 These tables, pertinent to inbound sessions, have a role in security processing:

-• SYSIBM.IPNAMES table
+SYSIBM.IPNAMES

-The SYSIBM.IPNAMES table controls inbound security conducted for TCP/IP based sessions, affecting all DRDA connections from a particular host system.
+table controls inbound security conducted for TCP/IP based sessions, affecting all DRDA connections from a particular host system.
 This table also controls whether inbound connection user IDs are subject to translation or mapping.

-• SYSIBM.SYSUSERNAMES table
+SYSIBM.SYSUSERNAMES

-When translation is used, rows in the SYSIBM.SYSUSERNAMES table specify translated user IDs by IP name and inbound user ID.
+table specify translated user IDs by IP name and inbound user ID.
 Default entries that pertain to all IPs and to all inbound user IDs can be made in both tables.
 The mapping table can also be used simply to indicate which inbound user IDs are permitted from a particular IP or from all IPs, whether or not they are mapped.

 This implementation provides a flexible mapping structure.
 You can specify that all connections from a particular IP use a single DB2 user ID, or that a particular inbound user ID always be mapped to a particular DB2 user ID regardless of origin.
-A SYSUSERNAMES entry with blank IP name and inbound user ID can designate a single default DB2 user ID for all connections unless a more specific entry, by IP name, user ID, or both, exists.
+A SYSUSERNAMES

-A user with update privilege can update the CDB tables using a SQL tool such as the DB2 SPUFI utility.
+utility.
 For example, most database administrators, systems programmers, and security officers can update CDB tables.
 The DB2 DDF component must be stopped and restarted for CDB changes to take effect.

 The DB2 non-DRDA-specific security features are also involved in DRDA connections.
 User IDs are subject to normal DB2 or SAF/RACF validation in addition to connection or sign-on exit processing.
 Passwords are also subject to validation.
-After the connection is established, all normal authorizations or GRANTs associated with the user ID are in effect.
-The user ID must have execute privilege on the gateway DRDA package to process any SQL statements.
+After the connection is established, all normal authorizations or GRANTs

 DB2 UDB for iSeries does not provide a user ID mapping capability comparable to that in DB2 UDB for z/OS.
 Normally, the user ID in an incoming DRDA connection request must be a valid user ID on that DB2 UDB for iSeries.

-The DB2 UDB for iSeries subsystem communications entry for the gateway should specify that the gateway is not a secure location and should include a default user ID of *NONE.
+The DB2 UDB for iSeries subsystem communications entry for the gateway should specify that the gateway is not a secure location and should include a default user ID of *NONE

-After the application has completed the DRDA connection to the DB2 UDB for iSeries, it is subject to all authorities and GRANTs associated with the user ID in use.
+After the application has completed the DRDA connection to the DB2 UDB for iSeries, it is subject to all authorities and GRANT

 The user ID must have execute authority on the gateway DRDA package to execute any SQL statements.